Dongwei Jiang

 Research Interest

 I am broadly interested in reasoning.
-In the realm of reasoning, I’ve worked on complicated problems like:
+In the realm of reasoning, I’ve worked on:

 - Theorem proving and Logical reasoning that uses theorem prover Lean to help with the reasoning process [3]